-1. John F Kennedy was from a powerful Catholic family from New England, his father a former ambassador to England.
+1. John F. Kennedy was the scion of a powerful Catholic family from New England.
+His father Joseph Kennedy was a successful businessman and former ambassador to England.

-2. Kennedy entered politics after service in World War II.
-A decade later he was a candidate for the US presidency.
+2. Kennedy entered politics after decorated service in the US Navy during World War II.
+Fourteen years later he declared himself a candidate for the US presidency.

-5. Despite his youth and easy-going demeanour, Kennedy was a fervent anti-communist who acted to limit the spread of communist in both Europe and Asia – an attitude that brought him into conflict with Soviet leader Nikita Khrushchev.
+5. Kennedy was a fervent anti-communist who sought to limit the spread of communist in both Europe and Asia – an attitude that brought him into conflict with Soviet leader Nikita Khrushchev.